The whole earth will observe the “Son of Man” arriving on the clouds to gather his “elect” to himself –Mark 13:21-27.

 In Daniel, the “Son of Man” was “coming” to receive his “everlasting kingdom,” a realm that included men and women from “all the nations.”
 In the ‘Olivet Discourse,’ he arrives “on the clouds” to gather his “elect” from the “uttermost parts of the earth.”

-In short, “they” refers to the opponents of the disciples, especially to the deceivers working within their own congregations.
-This day will mean the judgment of deceivers and of the persecutors of the saints, but also, the deliverance of the “elect” – (Isaiah 60:1-3, 14, Revelation 3:9-10).
+Thus, that day will mean the judgment of deceivers and of the persecutors of the saints, but also the deliverance of the “elect” – (Isaiah 60:1-3, 14, Revelation 3:9-10).

 “He will gather together his elect from the uttermost part of the earth.”
 The language reflects promises from a messianic prophecy from the Book of Isaiah:

 Thus, Jesus applied the language of gathering the remnant of Israel out of the nations to his disciples.
-As to “where” he gathers them, the passage does not say.
-Presumably, and logically, he will gather his “elect” to himself, wherever that might be – (1 Thessalonians 4:13-18).
+As to “where” he will gather them, the passage does not say.
+Presumably, and logically, he will gather his “elect” to himself, wherever that is.